PPC Management Checklist – Excel Formatted

 Increase/Decrease in Conversions

-• We always recommend looking at daily, weekly or monthly conversions versus previous timespans.
-You’ll want to know if your campaigns, ad groups and keywords are driving more or less conversions.
+• Look at daily, weekly or monthly conversions versus previous timespans.
+You’ll want to know if your campaigns, ad groups and keywords are driving more or less conversions vs. the previous period.
 Depending on your business, you could check this daily, weekly or monthly.
 There is such a thing as “overmanaging” when you make too many changes to your campaign and not let data properly accumulate.
-Be patient after you make changes within your account.
-Ultimately, you’ll be measured on conversions (leads, sales, sign-ups, etc).
+Be patient after you make changes within your account because if you make too many changes all at once, you won’t know what had a positive (or negative) impact.
+Ultimately, you’ll be measuring conversions (leads, sales, sign-ups, etc.).
 Checking the increase and decrease on a consistent basis is important.

 Analysis for Increase/Decrease in Conversions